 Instagram’s also lacking in optimisation opportunities.
 Facebook allows users to compile their video content into playlists, with descriptions and tags, all driving your content towards the right audiences, while Instagram is very limited in this respect – you need to rely on the algorithms more.

 WHEN SHOULD YOU USE INSTAGRAM LIVE?

-The second thing?
-Well, if Instagram is your main platform, where you engage your audience everyday and share all your content, then it would be detrimental to the cause to start broadcasting on Facebook.
+- The second thing.
+If Instagram is your main platform, where you engage your audience everyday and share all your content, then it would be detrimental to the cause to start broadcasting on Facebook.

 FACEBOOK LIVE WINS

-Used properly, Instagram Live offers huge potential to talk to your audience, fans, customers, clients and build a buzz around an upcoming event or milestone.
+Used properly, Instagram Live offers huge potential.
+Allowing you to talk to your audience, fans, customers, clients and build a buzz around an upcoming event or milestone.
 It’s more intimate and, in a way, simpler but the opportunity to plant the seed for organic growth is limited.

-That’s why, overall, Facebook Live takes the crown but if you have any questions about either of these platforms, or the multitude of options out there, give us a shout.
+That’s why, overall, Facebook Live takes the crown.
+If you have any questions about either of these platforms, or the multitude of options out there, give us a shout.
 We’re proud to build compelling content that resonates and, ultimately, converts.

 If you’d like to know more hit here.